livingdocsIO/documentation/reference-docs/maintenance/release-management/how.md

 ## Downstream applications

-Clients who develop their downstreams on their own handle releases by themselves:
+Clients who develop their downstreams on their own handle releases by themselves, examples:
 - NZZ
 - Bluewin